Jungle Patrol (1944 film): Depiction of local people

-New Guinea natives are depicted helping carry supplies for Australian soldiers and are referred to as "boongs", with narrator Peter Finch claiming, "You couldn't fight the war without the boong, the steady, patient boong".
+New Guinea natives in Australian service are depicted helping carry supplies for Australian soldiers and are referred to as "boongs", with narrator Peter Finch claiming, "You couldn't fight the war without the boong, the steady, patient boong".

 Production

 The film was made by the Australian government to demonstrate the contribution of Australia to the New Guinea campaign, which they felt had not received sufficient acknowledgement.
 It was shot over five weeks and was widely distributed in Australia and overseas, including in newly liberated European countries.
 Writer-director Tom Gurr, who worked on the film without pay, estimated it was seen by fifteen million people.

+Reception

+Filmink thought "The best thing about" the film were "the visuals – soldiers playing harmonica in a plane, having to play cards with hand signs because the engine is too loud, native guides helping get gear off the plane, soldiers helping each other across a creek and having a swim, traipsing the long grass, the little details of patrolling (shaving, adding tablets to water, putting powder on feet), going into battle... [the film] is a remarkable achievement and should be better known."